 This is the most common and the most damaging mistake you could ever do in a webinar.
 Without a proper webinar service and platform, you’ll fail to deliver a stellar session and the audience will suffer.

 How to avoid it: Get a managed webinar service for your webinar event.
-A managed webinar service can help you in every aspect of the webinar and lift some considerable amount of burden from you and your team.
+A managed webinar service can help you in every aspect of the webinar and lift a considerable amount of burden from you and your team.
 A good webinar service can take care of the registration, the emails, payment processing for paid webinars, presentation features, recording and replay, certificates, and more.
+One rule of thumb to consider when picking a webinar provider is to choose a platform that not only has the best features but also has the best customer and technical support.
+After all, a tool is only great if you are able to use it.
+Having people walk you through what you can do on their platform for your webinar as well as what they will do when you encounter difficulties can help you adapt quickly to using their service in the best way possible.

 Mistake #2: Not doing enough marketing